jpfleischer/chocolatechip/semester-work/fall2025/ultralytics/README.md

         - you can also use lego gears 2, put in LegoGears_v2
         - made makefile that volume mounts this folder (might be useful for training)
         - tried to make the yaml file, but having some problems with getting the dataset directory

+        - attempted to change makefile to not require volume mounting of legogear1 2 and yaml but it didnt work (might try again later)
+        - tried to run with model = yolov4.pt and didnt work, might have to load
+        - got the error in latest_error.txt.
+It looks like it requires a cuda reinstallation on the docker image, which i dont know hwo to do